melt-umn/ableC-tensors/docs/FeatureSet.md

   - **Ensures:** `dims(a3) = dims(a1)`

   Takes two arrays and adds together each corresponding element.
 Should be possible to do some loop unrolling/other means of efficiency.
+Not to be confused with concatenation (if we choose to concatenate with `+`, must use a different symbol for this).

 - `Array Subtraction :: (array a1, array a2) -> (array a3)`